-Bear Market Damage Can Be Inconceivable "The bear market of 1929-32 was characterized by an 89% decline.
+Bear Market Damage Can Be Inconceivable

+?The bear market of 1929-32 was characterized by an 89% decline.
 The average is 38% for bear markets; however, averages are misleading.
 I have no idea how much damage this bear ultimately unleashes.
 The closest comparison I have is the 1929-1932 cycle.

-However, with the massive fiscal and monetary stimulus (and I don't believe we've seen the full extent of it yet), my best guess is a bear market contraction somewhere between the Great Depression and Great Recession.
-At the least, I believe we re-test lows, and this bear is a 40-45% retracement from the highs."
+However, with the massive fiscal and monetary stimulus (and I don?t believe we?ve seen the full extent of it yet), my best guess is a bear market contraction somewhere between the Great Depression and Great Recession.
+At the least, I believe we re-test lows, and this bear is a 40-45% retracement from the highs.?

-Bear Markets End On The Return Of General Price Stability (Demand For Durables & Autos) "In 1949, as in 1921 and 1932, a return of general price stability coincided with the end of the equity bear market.
+Bear Markets End On The Return Of General Price Stability

+?In 1949, as in 1921 and 1932, a return of general price stability coincided with the end of the equity bear market.
 The demand for, and price stability of, selected commodities augured well for general price stabilization.
-Watch how industrial metals like copper and oil trade.
-Oil is down 62%, and the Baltic Dry Index is off close to 65% over the last 8-months.

 Low valuations (not there yet), when combined with a return to normalcy in the general price level, may provide the best opportunity for future above-average equity returns.
-We are not there."
+We are not there.?

-RIA Pro Analysis, research, portfolio models & more.
+With prices for commodities still spiking due to economic disruption, the bear market anatomy suggests that until those prices return to normal, the risk is not over.

-30 DAY FREE TRIAL OFFER Try it now Bear Markets That Don't Decline On Bad News Is Positive "The combination of short positions in conjunction with a market that fails to decline on lousy news was overall a positive indicator of a rebound in 1921, 1932 and 1949.
+Bear Markets That Don?t Decline On Bad News Is Positive

+?The combination of short positions in conjunction with a market that fails to decline on lousy news was overall a positive indicator of a rebound in 1921, 1932 and 1949.
 Also, limited stock purchases by retail investors may be considered an essential building block for a bottom.

-The worst economic data is still forthcoming, which suggests expectations for the continued market, and economic recovery may be misplaced."
+The worst economic data is still forthcoming, which suggests expectations for the continued market, and economic recovery may be misplaced.?